Lesser prairie-chicken

-The lesser prairie-chicken (Tympanuchus pallidicinctus) is a species in the grouse family.
+The lesser prairie-chicken (Tympanuchus pallidicinctus) is a species in the grouse tribe.

 Description

 Adult individuals are medium to large birds, striped white and brown like its near relative, the Greater prairie-chicken (T. cupido), though it is smaller and paler.
 Adults range from 15.0 to 16.1 inches (38 to 41 cm) in length and 22.1 to 28.7 ounces (630 to 810 g) in weight.
 Mature males sport yellow, comb-like feathers above each eye, as well as long head feathers that can be raised to show their pinkish-red Gular sacs.
 One is present on each side of the neck, which becomes inflated to be used in mating displays.

 Distribution and habitat

 About half of its current population lives in western Kansas, with the other half in the sandhills and prairies of western Oklahoma, the Texas Panhandle including the Llano Estacado, eastern New Mexico, and southeastern Colorado.

 They prefer environments containing sand sagebrush and shinnery oak, as well as various grasses and shrubs depending on the area.